CompuTec/computec-docs/docs/wms/administrator-guide/client-settings-warehouses/overview.md

 # Overview

-In this section, you can check CompuTec WMS client options.
-In each section you can find description of behaviour of the application with specific options checked.
+This section provides an overview of the available CompuTec WMS Client options.
+Each subsection includes a description of the application's behavior when specific options are enabled.

 ![Default Warehouses](./media/overview/default-warehouse.png)

+---